H45Tech/front-end-test/README.md

 #### Login Page

 Create a Login page (/login) with the following fields:
-Username: Text input
+- Username: Text input
-Password: Password input
+- Password: Password input
-Submit button: Console log the entered values on submit (no backend functionality is required).
+- Submit button: Console log the entered values on submit (no backend functionality is required).
-Basic validation for required fields is appreciated.
+- Basic validation for required fields is appreciated.

-Dashboard Page
+#### Dashboard Page

-Create a Dashboard page (/dashboard) where the main list of items will be displayed.
+- Create a Dashboard page (/dashboard) where the main list of items will be displayed.
-Use the public API to fetch a list of items (e.g., posts, countries, users).
+- Use the public API to fetch a list of items (e.g., posts, countries, users).
-Display essential information from each item (e.g., title, name, or summary).
+- Display essential information from each item (e.g., title, name, or summary).
-Include pagination or infinite scroll if the data set is large (optional).
+- Include pagination or infinite scroll if the data set is large (optional).

 #### Detailed View

-When an item on the dashboard is clicked, navigate to a detailed view page for that specific item.
+- When an item on the dashboard is clicked, navigate to a detailed view page for that specific item.
-Create a dynamic route for this page (e.g., /dashboard/[id]).
+- Create a dynamic route for this page (e.g., /dashboard/[id]).
-Fetch the item's details using the ID in the URL and display comprehensive information about that item.
+- Fetch the item's details using the ID in the URL and display comprehensive information about that item.

 3. Additional Instructions

-#### Styling:
+- You can use CSS, Sass, or a CSS-in-JS solution like styled-components.
-You can use CSS, Sass, or a CSS-in-JS solution like styled-components.
-Feel free to use UI libraries like Tailwind CSS or Material UI if preferred.
+- Feel free to use UI libraries like Tailwind CSS or Material UI if preferred.
-Data Fetching: Use Next.js’s built-in data fetching methods (getStaticProps, getServerSideProps, or getInitialProps) as appropriate.
+- Data Fetching: Use Next.js’s built-in data fetching methods (getStaticProps, getServerSideProps, or getInitialProps) as appropriate.

 #### Routing:

-Use Next.js’s routing for page navigation.
+- Use Next.js’s routing for page navigation.

 ## Evaluation Criteria